| Workable Solutions | Step-by-step Troubleshooting |

 Step 1.
 Shrink partition to free up space to extend partition.

-If the hard drive has enough unallocated space to extend the target partition, jump to Step 2, and continue.
-If not, free up space first:
+If the hard drive has enough unallocated space to extend the target partition, jump to step 2.
+Otherwise, free up space by deleting or resizing other partitions if necessary.

 Step 2.
 Extend target partition.